revathskumar/blog.revathskumar.com/_posts/2013-10-19-first-sip-of-es6-with-traceur.md

 </html>
 {% endhighlight %}

-In the above traceur.js is the compiler and bootstrap.js is used for compile all the script tags with **type="text/traceur"** into vanila js.
+In the above traceur.js is the compiler and bootstrap.js is used for compile all the script tags with **type="text/traceur"** into vanilla js.

-All the Experimental features in traceur are truned off by default, so we need to enable all the experimental features using
+Some of the experimental features in traceur are truned off by default, so we need to enable all the experimental features using

 {% highlight html %}
 <script>
     traceur.options.experimental = true;
 </script>
 {% endhighlight %}

+You can look into [options](https://github.com/google/traceur-compiler/blob/master/src/options.js) for details.

+## Creating class

 Now lets create a class for calculator and define a function named add.